 Tessa is a genuine life enthusiast, a queen in the kitchen, and an incredible storyteller.
 I wanted to portray her out of the frenetic contest I usually see her in.
 That evening we were not in a hurry, we had no schedule and no pressure.
 The result was a series of images with a natural and dreamy atmosphere.

-Natural light is very important for me.
+Natural light is very important to me.
 The sun was perfect that evening, as it had this purple hue.
-My camera is a Canon EOS 600D and I was using a EF-S18-135mm lens.
+My camera is a Canon EOS 600D and I was using an EF-S18-135mm lens.

 Escaping into darkness

-The images tells the story of life between worlds.
+The images tell the story of life between worlds.
 Being in one and trying to reach into the other one, but somehow failing, because there is too much that is holding back.

-The image was quite a step out of the ordinary for me as I usually shoot with really small apertures, normally f10 and I often try to the full figure when I shoot my images, so this crop, which happened in post, was quite a challenge for me compostionally.
+The image was quite a step out of the ordinary for me as I usually shoot with really small apertures, normally f10 and I often try to the full figure when I shoot my images, so this crop, which happened in the post, was quite a challenge for me compositionally.

 I shot the image with a Canon 60D with a 50mm 1.8 lens.
 My camera settings were: Shutter Speed- 4 seconds, Aperture- f5, the lighting was just natural, straight from the telephone box and the whole shoot took about 10-15 minutes!

-This photograph takes part of “Escondido”, a self project of mine.
-Escondido in Spanish means “hidden” and in fact all photos have in common something hidden.
-This one is a self-portrait taken into my house with a DSLR Canon 1100D with no post production.
+This photograph takes part in “Escondido”, a self project of mine.
+Escondido in Spanish means “hidden” and in fact, all photos have in common something hidden.
+This one is a self-portrait taken into my house with a DSLR Canon 1100D with no post-production.

 Photographer: Alessandra Montis